programmablemanufacturing/programmable-manufacturing-lab/README.md

 Open research and community infrastructure for **industrial world models**, Physical AI decision layers, and programmable manufacturing.

-This repository explores how manufacturing teams can move from trial-and-error process development toward **physics-grounded decision systems** that reason about process states, uncertainty, experiments, and physical feedback.

-The initial technical focus is an open scaffold for **industrial world models**: lightweight abstractions that represent manufacturing as a state-transition process under physics constraints, sparse data, qualification requirements, and evolving process observations.

-The project focuses on the open layer: shared language, readiness frameworks, process-mapping templates, toy benchmarks, demo workflows, and community discussions.

 Foundation models generate information.
 Physical industries need systems that can make better decisions under real-world constraints.

-This repository explores a central question:
+This repository explores how manufacturing teams can move from trial-and-error process development toward **physics-grounded decision systems** that reason about process states, uncertainty, experiments, qualification requirements, and physical feedback.

+The initial technical focus is an open scaffold for **industrial world models**: lightweight abstractions that represent manufacturing as a state-transition process under physics constraints, sparse data, and evolving process observations.

 > How can manufacturing move from trial-and-error process development toward programmable physical decision-making?

-The project focuses on the open, public-facing layer around **Physical AI Decision Layers**: shared language, readiness frameworks, process-mapping templates, synthetic benchmarks, demo workflows, and community discussions for physics-informed AI in manufacturing.

 ---

 ## Why this exists